Miscellaneous Features

 p

-Go to previous line.
+Go to the previous node.

 Browsing the Clojure Spec Registry